ocaml/dune/doc/documentation.rst

 Where ``<optional-fields>`` are:

 - ``(package <name>)`` the package this documentation should be attached to.
-If this absent, jbuilder will try to infer it based on the location of the stanza.
+If this absent, dune will try to infer it based on the location of the stanza.

 - ``(mld_files <arg>)`` where ``<arg>`` field follows the